carmellevitan/multisensory_SISL/README.md

 ## Data

+- Note: We did not pull category (sequence v. noise v. practice) or the experimental condition (sound-mode changes) into the data structures, so we need to grab that from the inputs.
 - Data are stored in mysql on the server (cortical.csl.sri.com).
 - Make sure the directory /var/lib/mysql-files/webdasher/ is empty.
 - Log into mysql